autonomys/subspace-docs/docs/community/contribute.md

 8. On the right you will see some options, you will want to apply the most accurate `labels` listed.
 9. Click `Create Pull Request`

 🎉Congratulations!
-You have just submitted your first Pull Request!
+You have just submitted your first pull request!
 *Please provide some time for a maintainer to view your pull request and approve it, or request adjustments.*

 ## Never contributed before?

 No worries!
-We all start somewhere 🚀 There are several videos & resources online to show various ways to use GitHub.
+We all start somewhere 🚀 There are several videos and resources online to show various ways to use GitHub.
 Check out some of these amazing guides to help get you familiar with GitHub and contributing.
 - [First Contributions - Terminal](https://github.com/firstcontributions/first-contributions)
 - [First Contributions - GitHub Desktop](https://github.com/firstcontributions/first-contributions/blob/master/gui-tool-tutorials/github-desktop-tutorial.md)